HDCoding/haitou/readme.md

 ## Help Wanted
 Check the [TODO](/TODO.md).
 All help is really appreciated!

+## Images Covers
+You can download the image cover [Here](https://mega.nz/folder/lEcGhZgR#Wljb9iKTpa6FYiCcICzlxA) Put the all the images in /public/storage/homecovers

 ## Sad to continue
 I got discouraged with the project. :(